-Another effective and efficient solution is to make use of your pillow to support the sink in your mattress.
-By using this, you would not have to incur any costs to amend the sunken areas.
+Another effective and efficient solution is to make use of your pillow to support the saggy sections of your mattress.
+Through this method, you would not have to incur any costs to amend the sunken areas.
 What you must do is to take advantage of your old pillows.
-Be sure that the pillows that you are going to use are the same size and density as of those sagging spots.
+Be sure that the pillows that you are going to use are of the same size and density as those sagging spots.

 - Replacing the board or support

-Some mattress is made of springs.
-Not only a number of springs, but a lot of them!
-Box spring supports the mattress to stay even.
-Having a broken box spring would cause your mattress to have uneven surface and sunken spots.
+Some mattresses are made of springs.
+Not only a number of springs but a lot of them!
+The box spring supports the mattress to stay even.
+Having a broken box spring would cause your mattress to have an uneven surface and sunken spots.

-Looking for the damaged or compressed springs and replacing them with the new one would solve the problem.
-There are different sizes of box springs, so you have to choose the ones that would match the springs in your mattress.
+Looking for the damaged or compressed springs and replacing them with the new ones would solve the problem.
+Or, you can choose to replace the entire box spring.
+Box spring beds come in different sizes, so you have to choose the ones that would match the springs in your mattress for improved mattress support.

 - Use an air bladder for support

-Another method that is quite similar with the pillow trick is the use of an air bladder.
-The air bladder can be purchased in the store.
-It is used by placing it beneath the mattress where the sag has been identified.
-Generally, this is designed to be pumped up in order to support the sagging areas or spots of the mattress.
-Be wary, however, as air bladders have different sizes so make sure that you get the right size for your mattress to make sure it fits perfectly.
+Another method that is quite similar to the pillow trick is the use of an air bladder to provide mattress support.
+The air bladder can be purchased in stores.
+You would need to place it beneath the mattress where the sag has been identified.
+Generally, this is designed to be pumped up in order to support the sagging area in order to reduce the effects of sagging.
+Be wary, however, as air bladders have different sizes so make sure that you get the right size for your mattress and that it fits perfectly.

 - Buy a new foundation for your mattress

-Your mattress’ foundation is partially blamed for the sagginess of the mattresses.
-Each foundation has a different design which matches with the size of the mattress.
-For example, a larger mattress requires a sufficient leg (at least six legs) to fully support the weight and prevents the sagging of the mattress.
-Although the right foundation is used, it still deteriorates which can cause your mattress deteriorate too.
+A mattress’ foundation is partially responsible for the sagginess of a worn mattress.
+Each foundation has a different design that matches the size of your mattress.
+For example, a larger mattress requires a sufficient number of legs (at least six legs) to fully support the weight and prevent the sagging of the mattress.
+However, although the right foundation is used, it still deteriorates which can cause your latex, spring, or memory foam mattress to deteriorate too.
 This means that you need to replace your current foundation with a new one.

 Preventing the Sagginess

 With the tricks presented to remedy your sagging mattress, some are short term, and others could last for a little longer.
 But the best way to remedy it is to prevent it from sagging from the very beginning.
-This could help you save you from going through the hassle of fixing it, or spending a lot to purchase a brand new mattress.
+This could save you from going through the hassle of fixing it or spending a lot to purchase a brand new mattress.

 Not only will you prevent the aches from occurring from the morning after your fight with your sagging mattress, but, ultimately, you are preventing any health risk that it may give.